jjohn7luc/Python_Pipeline_Project/README.md

 # Python-Pipeline_Project
 COMP 483 COMP BIO PYTHON PIPELINE PROJECT (Jerrin John)

 Welcome to the **Python Pipeline Project for Jerrin John**!
-This repository contains a comprehensive set of Python scripts.
+This repository contains a comprehensive set of Python, bash, and R scripts.
 The pipeline is intended to automate key steps in the workflow, allowing for more efficient and reproducible results.

 ## Overview